claretubs/pands-project/README.md

 ## **Analysis**
 There are number of qualities visiable in the histograms:
-- The highest frequency of the sepal length is between 25 and 30 which is between 5.5cm and 6cm.
+- The highest frequency of the sepal length is between 30 and 35 which is between 6cm and 6.5cm.
-- The highest frequency of the sepal width is between 35 and 40 which is between 3.0cm and 3.5cm.
+- The highest frequency of the sepal width is between 35 and 40 which is roughly between 2.6cm and 3.25cm.
-- The highest frequency of the petal length is between 35 and 40 which is between 1cm and 2cm.
+- The highest frequency of the petal length is between 45 and 50 which is between 1cm and 2cm.
-- The highest frequency of the petal width is around 40 which is between 0.0cm and 0.5cm.
+- The highest frequency of the petal width is around 40 which is roughly between 0.1cm and 0.4cm.

 ## **Refrences**